geomesa/geomesa-tutorials/geomesa-examples-gdelt/README.md

 ### GeoServer Setup

-First, make sure that GeoServer is installed and configured to use GeoMesa as described in the :doc:`../user/installation_and_configuration` section of the GeoMesa User Manual.
+First, follow the [GeoMesa Deployment Tutorial](http://www.geomesa.org/geomesa-deployment/) to set up the GeoMesa GeoServer plugin if you haven't done so.

 ### Register the GeoMesa DataStore with GeoServer